funmaker/rust-notifier/README.md

 # rust-notifier
-Server in Rust for generating notifications from RSS, twitch activity, 4chan threads, youtube subscriptions, twitter and more.
+Server in Rust for generating notifications from RSS, 4chan threads, youtube subscriptions, twitter and more.

 ## Features
 - [X] Websocket support